garnierclement/pfe/sensors/README.md

 Here, we use the alias `pi` for because we use devices called Raspberry Pi.
 Nonetheless the alias `linux-arm` could also have been used because its meaning is more closely related to the platform and architecture description.

 The important thing is to choose an alias that fits best to what you want to achieve and to be consistent in the way of describing a specific platform or architecture within one `descritpion.json` file.
-Indeed, these system aliases are going to be used as a reference in the command object (described in the next section).
+Indeed, these system aliases are going to be used as a reference in the [Command] object (described in the next section).

 ### Command object

-The command object is data structure representing a command that must be executing to perform any action.
+The Command object is data structure representing a command that must be executing to perform any action.

 	{
 	  "path": "subfolder/bin",